The Problems With Nursery-Bought Plants, And The Solutions

 October 8th, 2024 by Alex Zorach

-With few exceptions, plants in managed landscapes are purchased at commercial nurseries.
+Over the past several decades, we have seen a shift towards management-intensive landscapes, meaning that progressively less and less of our environment is taken up by wild or semi-wild ecosystems, and more is maintained as landscaping, including lawns, planted trees and shrubs, and manicured flower beds.With few exceptions, plants in managed landscapes are purchased at commercial nurseries.
 Retail nurseries are the final point in a supply chain that also includes wholesale nurseries and growers that produce plants, as well as horticulturalists and the organizations that employ them, breeding and testing various plants.
 Wholesale nurseries also supply plants for the plant sales of non-profit organizations such as universities, conservation organizations, national organizations like the Arbor Day Foundation and local municipalities that give away trees, and also ecological restoration projects and other large-scale plantings like roadside projects for erosion control, land reclamation, and reforestation.
 Some of these plants get planted in managed landscapes and others go directly into the wild.

 Between the direct restoration plantings, and the offspring of plants seeding out into wild ecosystems, an increasing portion of wild ecosystems is made up of plants either sourced through this supply chain, or descended from such plants.

 The effect of this industry on our environment has been far more negative than positive.
-In this post we outline two of the main causes of harm: the breeding, production, distribution, and sale of invasive plants, and the widespread planting of non-local stock of native plants, often erasing and overwriting local population genetics.
+In this post we outline two of the main causes of harm: the introduction of invasive plants through breeding, production, distribution, and sale of exotic plants, and the widespread planting of non-local stock of native plants, often erasing and overwriting local population genetics.
 Our post also outlines solutions.
 We show how the horticulture industry can embrace a new approach that protects local wild populations and their unique genetics while also being lucrative for the industry and creating good jobs.
 We also show how, in the meanwhile, gardeners and people doing ecological restoration work can grow and source plants without relying on the nursery industry's broken supply chain.

 How has the ornamental plant industry caused harm?